 A few days into the personal portion of the getaway, I began to feel a little under the weather.
-Over the counter cold medication wasn’t doing the trick and things quickly began to go downhill.
-I was researching local urgent care clinics and trying to figure out costs for a weekend visit and which providers were actually in my network when I remembered—I have telehealth!
+Over-the-counter cold medication wasn’t doing the trick, and things quickly began to go downhill.
+I was researching local urgent care clinics, trying to figure out the cost for a weekend visit and which providers were actually in my network when I remembered—I have telehealth!
 I had never used it before but this occassion seemed like the perfect time to whip out my card (er, email) and look up the telehealth info.

 Before I knew it, I was able to schedule a quick virtual consult with a doctor and had medications sent to a local pharmacy up the road.
 Being sick while on vacation certainly wasn’t fun, but having access to the help I needed when I needed it was invaluable and saved me several hundred dollars in out-of-network costs.

 I am now a raving fan of telehealth and frequently share my personal experience with family and friends in need.
 The program saved me time and money, which is reason enough for me to sing praises from the rooftop.

 But how important is telehealth, really, and how can you transform your workforce into raving fans?
 I’ve got a few tips to help you promote your telehealth program to increase awareness and engagement.